What is the problem? Children are not safe online

 - Combat child sexual abuse material online and child sexual exploitation

-- Safer Internet Day, 5 February 2013 was celebrated in more than 100 countries worldwide under the theme "Online Rights and Responsibilities" and the slogan "Connect with respect" reaching out to more than 10 million people and more than 16,000 schools.
-For more information: http://www.saferinternetday.org
+Safer Internet Day, 7 February 2012 was celebrated in 99 countries worldwide under the theme "Connecting generations" reaching out to more than 4 million children and young people and almost 17,000 schools.
+For more information: Public report on Safer Internet Day 2012

-- Collection through online platform of statistics about the awareness raising, helpline and hotline activities and the results of the Safer Internet Centres across Europe (INHOPE annual report for 2012 and Safer Internet centres statistics for 2012)
+Collection through online platform of statistics about the awareness raising, helpline and hotline activities and the results of the Safer Internet Centres across Europe:

-- Monitor the implementation of "notice and take down" of child abuse images: Hotlines have been supported to facilitate reporting of online child pornography, actions have been taken to improve N&TD and get better statistics on timelines and on where such content is hosted.
-The time span needed between reporting child sexual abuse content on the internet and taking it down has been further reduced.
+Monitor the implementation of "notice and take down" of child abuse images: Hotlines have been supported to facilitate reporting of online child pornography, actions have been taken to improve N&TD and get better statistics on timelines and on where such content is hosted

-- Encourage sharing investigation tools (software tools etc.) between Member States: launch of a new project to enhance law enforcement agencies' identification and analysis of child pornography
+Encourage sharing investigation tools (software tools etc.) between Member States: selection of a new project to enhance law enforcement agencies' identification and analysis of child pornography

 - Signature of Joint EU/US Declaration, committing to make the Internet a safer and better place for children by European Commission Vice President for the Digital Agenda Neelie Kroes and the U.S. Secretary of Homeland Security Janet Napolitano